 Just trying to find a simple example to illustrate the financial position, try this:

-This means Rackline’s High Density Storage can save a company for every sqm it occupies with conventional storage £525 per year in London and £263 per year outside of London.
+132 linear meters of traditional storage (four draw filing) occupies 35sqm of space.
+Replace this with mobile storage and it occupies 10sqm.
+On a percentage basis this is a reduction of 70% of floor space occupied.
+Including rent and rates a sqm in London costs £750 per year and rest of country £377 (typically in 2013) This means Rackline’s High Density Storage can save a company for every sqm it occupies with conventional storage £525 per year in London and £263 per year outside of London.

 Reduced accommodation costs are a key driver.
 The Office of Government Commerce provided estimates of the total occupation costs of property occupied by the public sector in